LDSSA/batch7-students/README.md

 - Slack usage and etiquette;
 - How to setup your software environment;
-- The weekly workflow to follow during the LDSSA.
+- The learning unit workflow to follow during the LDSSA.

 Everything else you need to know should be [on our wiki](https://ldssa.github.io/wiki/).